anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

 Now you will need a UPnP™ controller/client to send some playable content to your Raspberry Pi, I am using [BubbleUPnP](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp), you can use any of the UPnP™ client/stream-able App.

 * Open BubbleUPnP App.
-* Click on overflow button on the top left corner.
+* Click on overflow button in the top left corner.
 * Look for a 'Local Renderer', your local renderer will appear under the local renderers' list, if you are unable to see it, check your phone if it is connected to the WiFi network or not, __your local renderer and your phone should be on the same network in order to communicate with each other.__
 * Select your Local Renderer, now go to Library and select your favourite track you want to play, you can also create a playlist and play all your tracks that are stored locally on your phone.
-(This is one of the advantage that BubbleUPnP offers over other Apps.)
+(This is one of the advantages that BubbleUPnP offers over other Apps.)

 ![BubbleUPnP](/img/wifi_streamer/bubble_upnp.jpg "BubbleUPnP App")